zendranm/animatedtxt/README.md

 - color? `<string>` - definition of the color of the characters in a phrase.
 Should be in format accepted by CSS standards.
 Default value: #000000.
 Value is overwritten by the color defined in the character element.
 - size? `<string>` - size of the characters in "px" unit.
 Default value: 100.
 Value overwrites size value of all children elements.
 - duration? `<number>` - duration of the animation in seconds.
 Default value: 1.
 Value is overwritten by the value defined in the character element.
+- delay? `<number>` - number of seconds by which the start of the phrase animation will be delayed.
+When specified, this value is added to the delay of each `Char` component within the `Phrase`.
+Default value: 0.
 - font? `<string>` - name of the font.
 Each font has different design of characters and may have different characters available.
 Default value: "basic-bold".
 Value overwrites size value of all children elements.
 - cubicBezier? `<[number, number, number, number]>` - definition of a Cubic Bezier curve used for `animation-timing-function` property.
 If not provided then `linear` function is used.
 Value is overwritten by the value defined in the character element.